-According to the present invention, various laser shock processing systems are provided to establish selective compressive residual stress distribution profiles within a workpiece.
-For example, an asymmetrical stress profile may be formed through the thickness of a thin section of a gas turbine engine airfoil.
+According to the present invention, various laser shock processing methods are provided to establish selective compressive residual stress distribution profiles within a workpiece.
+For example, an asymmetrical stress distribution profile may be formed through the thickness of a thin section of a gas turbine engine airfoil.

-According to one embodiment of the present invention discussed in relation to FIGS. 1-7, a system is configured to simultaneously irradiate a workpiece with a set of laser beams to form a corresponding set of adjacent non-overlapping laser shock peened surfaces, enabling the shockwaves to encounter one another.
-Simultaneous as used in the present application means either pulses created from the same initial laser oscillator or shockwaves formed in the workpiece within 5.times.10.sup.-9 sec, therefore effectively simultaneous as seen by the workpieces.
+According to one embodiment of the present invention discussed in relation to FIGS. 1-7, a laser shock processing method involves simultaneously irradiating a workpiece with a set of laser beams to form a corresponding set of adjacent non-overlapping laser shock peened surfaces, enabling the shockwaves to encounter one another.
+Simultaneous as used in the present application means either pulses created from the same initial laser oscillator or shockwaves formed in the workpiece within 5.times.10.sup.-9 sec, therefore, effectively simultaneous as seen by the workpiece.

-In another embodiment discussed in relation to FIGS. 8-9, a system is configured to irradiate opposite sides of the workpiece at different times to form opposing laser shock peened surfaces, enabling the shockwaves to meet at a location apart from the mid-plane.
-Preferably such processing being between 1 nanosecond to 2000 nanoseconds apart in time.
+In another embodiment discussed in relation to FIGS. 8-9, opposite sides of the workpiece may be irradiated at different times to form opposing laser shock peened surfaces, enabling the shockwaves to meet at a location apart from the mid-plane.

-In another embodiment discussed in relation to FIG. 10, a system is configured to simultaneously irradiate opposite sides of the workpiece using laser beams having different pulse lengths to form opposing laser shock peened surfaces.
+In another embodiment discussed in relation to FIG. 10, opposite sides of the workpiece may be irradiated simultaneously using laser beams having different pulse lengths to form opposing laser shock peened surfaces.
 The resulting shockwaves experience different rates of attenuation within the workpiece, producing regions of compressive residual stress having different stress gradient profiles.

-In another embodiment discussed in relation to FIGS. 11-12, a system is configured to simultaneously irradiate opposite sides of the workpiece to form a set of laterally offset laser shock peened surfaces.
+In another embodiment discussed in relation to FIGS. 11-12, opposite sides of the workpiece may be irradiated simultaneously to form a set of laterally offset laser shock peened surfaces.
 The resulting shockwaves have a relative displacement therebetween, i.e., the shockwaves are not directly fully opposed to one another.

 The force imbalance produced by the offset shockwaves exerts a localized moment influence on the workpiece tending to rotate it around an axis perpendicular to the displacement vector defined by the lateral offset, allowing geometric features such as deformations, curvatures, and bends to be introduced into the workpiece interaction zone.
-Also, the shockwave interaction zone includes portions having an orientation that are not parallel to the workpiece surfaces, i.e., an oblique shockwave interaction area having a directionality that is angled relative to a mid-plane of the workpiece.
+Also, the shockwave interaction zone includes portions having an orientation that are not parallel to the workpiece surfaces, i.e., an oblique shockwave interaction area having a directionality that is angled relative to a midplane of the workpiece.